Abdulai Bell-Baggie: Tranmere Rovers

 In July 2012, he joined Tranmere Rovers on trial.
 Manager Ronnie Moore, who was also manager during the winger's time at Rotherham, was impressed enough to offer Bell-Baggie a one-year contract, which was duly signed.
 Having featured regularly for the club since his arrival, he signed a new contract on 7 March 2013, keeping him at Tranmere until 2015.
 He scored two goals in 34 appearances across the 2012–13 campaign.
-Bell-Baggie played 15 games at the start of the 2013–14 season, but did not make an appearance for Rovers after November as the club suffered relegation out of League One.
-He was named in the Football League team of the week for his performance in a 3–2 defeat at Accrington Stanley on 6 September 2014, having a bagged a brace in the second half.
+Bell-Baggie played 15 games at the start of the 2013–14 season but did not make an appearance for Rovers after November as the club suffered relegation out of League One.
+He was named in the Football League team of the week for his performance in a 3–2 defeat at Accrington Stanley on 6 September 2014, having bagged a brace in the second half.
 He was placed on the transfer list in January 2015 by new manager Micky Adams, who had previously coached him at Port Vale, before having his contract cancelled by mutual consent a month later.